boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 - Explain the reasoning for reporting values which do not correspond to extension headers (e.g., "Unknown Layer 4 header" or "Payload compression header").
 - Specify how to report extension header chains or aggregate extension headers length.

 {{sec-eh}} addresses these issues.
-Also, ipv6ExtensionHeaders IPFIX IE is deprecated in favor of the new IEs defined in this document.
+Also, the ipv6ExtensionHeaders IPFIX IE is deprecated in favor of the new IEs defined in this document.

 ## Issues with tcpOptions Information Element {#sec-tcp-issues}

-The specification of tcpOptions IPFIX IE (209) does not:
+The specification of the tcpOptions IPFIX IE (209) does not:

-- Describe how some observed TCP option in a Flow can be exported using IPFIX.
+- Describe how some observed TCP options in a Flow can be exported using IPFIX.
 Only TCP options having a Kind <= 63 can be exported in a tcpOptions IE.
 - Allow reporting the observed Experimental Identifiers (ExIDs) that are carried in shared TCP options (Kind=253 or 254) {{!RFC6994}}.
 - Optimize the encoding.

 {{sec-tcp}} addresses these issues.
-Also, tcpOptions IE is deprecated in favor of the new IEs defined in this document.
+Also, the tcpOptions IE is deprecated in favor of the new IEs defined in this document.

 # Conventions and Definitions